aristanetworks/avd/docs/howto/platform_settings/README.md

 This guide explains how to configure platform settings, understand feature support, and customize platform-specific behaviors.

-### When to Use Platform Settings
+### When to Use Custom Platform Settings

-Use platform settings when:

-- You need to configure platform-specific features (TCAM profiles, reload delay, forwarding table partitions, PoE)
-- You need to define feature support capabilities for different platforms
-- You want to override default platform configurations
-- You want to customize reload delays for MLAG and non-MLAG devices
-- You need to configure Digital Twin or validation settings per platform

-AVD includes comprehensive default platform settings for all major Arista platforms.
-You typically only need to define `custom_platform_settings` when:
+AVD includes default platform settings for all major Arista platforms.
+You only need to define `custom_platform_settings` when:

+- Overriding default reload delays, TCAM profiles, or feature support for an existing platform
 - Adding support for a new or custom platform
-- Overriding specific settings for an existing platform
-- Applying platform-specific structured configuration
+- Applying platform-specific structured configuration (QoS, hardware counters, etc.)
+- Configuring Digital Twin or hardware validation settings per platform

 This configuration is typically defined at the fabric level, but it can be defined elsewhere, depending on your environment.